dashboard-ecommerce/cloverPlace/README.md

 1.General Info

 This is a project developed for Bootcamp Factoria F5 / Don Bosco Foundation - Seville.
 A marketplace website for sellers of second-hand products was created.
 On this website, the vender can advertise the products that want to sell.
-In the administration page the seller can add, edit, delete and search products.
+In the administration page the seller can update, edit, delete and search products.

 2.User Story (Vendor)

-•	View the app as vendor.
+•	View the app as vendor

 •	Access to post (edit, update, delete)

 •	View description product

 3.Home Page